ashermancinelli/ashermancinelli.github.io/about.md

 permalink: /about/
 ---

-Hello!
+Hey there!
 I care about making tech fun and accessible.

 I work on HPC compilers at NVIDIA.